FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Laflamme, La Flamme, Flamme, Flammarion, Flammeron, Leflammeron, Flamond, Flamand, Flamend, Flaman, Flamant, Flament, Flamont, Flamard, Flambard, Flamin, Flamion, Flame and many more.

 This web page shows only a small excerpt of our Flament research.
-Another 163 words (12 lines of text) covering the years 1808 and 1811 are included under the topic Early Flament History in all our PDF Extended History products.
+Another 163 words (12 lines of text) covering the years 1808 and 1811 are included under the topic Early Flament History in all our PDF Extended History products and printed products wherever possible.

-Another 31 words (2 lines of text) are included under the topic Early Flament Notables in all our PDF Extended History products.
+Another 23 words (2 lines of text) are included under the topic Early Flament Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: M. La Flamme, a worker, who was living with his wife in New Orleans in 1725; Francis Flamer, who settled in Philadelphia in 1767; James Flamand, who settled in Philadelphia in 1798.